Financial Firms: Five Ways to Use the Cloud to Outrun the Competition

 3. Keep talented workers happy and productive

-Many talented workers are asking – or demanding – to work remotely part or full time; the cloud is ideal for supporting remote staff.
-The trend to remote work is predicted by some to increase to 25% of high-paying jobs in North America by the end of 2022.
+Many talented workers are asking — or demanding — to work remotely part or full time; the cloud is ideal for supporting remote staff.
+While employees are returning to the office, hybrid working environments are very much here to stay, driving productivity.

 4. Be innovative, scalable, and agile